Boyne Navigation: Current status

 The Oldbridge section is now managed for navigation.
 The gates at Lock 2 are closed during the Winter (river flooding periods of the year) and can opened during the summer (times of low River Boyne levels).
 Small boats can effectively travel from Drogheda up as far as Staleen Lock (lock 3).
 When complete, this will allow passage of boats from Drogheda as far upstream as Staleen Lock.
 The Staleen section actually passes Newgrange.

 The announcement of a public mooring at Scotch Hall shopping centre in Drogheda will complement the Boyne Navigation.
 A grant has been awarded for the construction for the public moorings, as per announcement on local Councillor's (Frank Godfrey's) Facebook page.
 The mooring is not due to go ahead as funding was around €100,000 but the cheapest quote was around €400,000.

 Official restoration agents carrying out the voluntary restoration of the Boyne Navigation are the Boyne Navigation section of IWAI.
 They have agreed to carry such work with the property owner An Taisce on sections it owner and other property which the Boyne Navigation runs through.
 They have recently been carrying out the workdays on both ends (Drogheda and Navan) of waterway.
-The Drogheda group's Facebook presence and the Navan group operates a different Facebook presence.

 A local community employment group working under IWAI's Boyne Navigation Branch is currently undertaking works on the Slane section of the navigation.
 Recent works which have taken place include: removal of thick vegetation growth on the waterway section (during Summer 2014) between Slane Lock (Lock 9) to a little beyond the Bridge that crosses the Boyne Navigation and River Boyne leading to Slane.
 Sluices were installed in the concrete barriers at Locks 8 and 9 at this section to allow for the rewatering of the waterway section and also allow for the regulation water levels.
 Once or were funding sourced, it would be hoped for the installation of lockgates at Lock 8 (Morgan's Lock) and Lock 9 (Slane Weir) allowing boat passage from the River Boyne to the other using the Boyne Navigation.
 A boat would do this by entering the double lock chamber at Lock 8 under the engineering feat of the man-made archway (locally known as the Scabby Arch) under the stone arch road bridge to Slane up to Lock 9 and back out onto the River Boyne.

 A local group have established a workgroup to maintain and upkeep the Staleen Guard Lock walkway/ towpath section, between the River Boyne and back down to the Drogheda Waterworks.

 Public consultation was held in 2021 for the Boyne Greenway — a project to create a greenway alongside restoring the canal.
-As of 2025 the route is yet to be finalised.
+As of 2025 the route had yet to be finalised.